 Four critical skills tomorrow’s CIOs need to survive

 The worldwide business backdrop is rapidly intensifying and becoming increasingly complex, which challenges tomorrow’s CIOs to come to the table with much more than high-level technical insights and experience.

 Historically CIOs have played an executive-level information-systems and technology-oversight (IS&T) role when it came to all data and technology facets of the business, while they have not spent much time on other operations-wide aspects.
 With the swiftness of technology and globalization, tomorrow’s CIOs can no longer afford to play just this role.
 They will be required to develop additional knowledge in multiple business areas in order to become more resilient strategic thinkers.
 CIOs who are up for this challenge will gain a solid competitive advantage in their field and increase their value to employers; this will subsequently afford them opportunities previously unavailable.

 For CIOs, landing and keeping a job is more problematic than in previous years.
 The time when CIOs held roles and responsibilities with absolute and defined boundaries has vanished.

-When it comes to the new and improved CIO role, the lines have blurred, which has increased ambiguity and responsibility while it had also created great opportunities for expansion in terms of the application of knowledge, experience, and skill sets.
+When it comes to the new and improved CIO role, the lines have blurred, which has increased ambiguity and responsibility while it has also created great opportunities for expansion in terms of the application of knowledge, experience, and skillsets.
 Future CIOs will be expected to take on more multifaceted challenges as employers aim to more broadly define and optimize the CIO function.